Optic Nerve Disorders

 Visual Field/Perimetry

-Measures your peripheral or side visual field in each eye.
+This test measures your peripheral or side visual field in each eye.
 During the test, you look straight ahead while lights flash at various levels of brightness in your side vision.
-The test allows doctors to detect defects in your visual field.
+This allows doctors to detect defects in your visual field.

 Angiography

-After dye is injected into your arm, a specialized device captures detailed images of your eye, helping your doctor identify constricted or blocked blood vessels.
+Dye is injected into your arm.
+Then your doctor uses a specialized device to capture detailed images of your eye.
+The dye helps to better identify constricted or blocked blood vessels.

 Why Choose Duke